-Aim to capture growing trends in the leading region of recovery
+Aim to capture growth trends in the leading region of recovery

-E-commerce now accounts for 26% of China’s total retail sales2, with the gains being driven by activity in third-tier and lower-tier cities.
+E-commerce now accounts for 26% of China’s total retail sales3, with the gains being driven by activities in the third and lower-tier cities.

-User breakdown of online payment apps in China, by tier of city3
+User breakdown of online payment apps in China, by tier of city4

 The recent lockdown has also given rise to opportunities in areas related to online education, digital healthcare, and smart factories.

 The post-pandemic world could see a move towards deglobalisation.
 We believe the beneficiaries will be companies that can leverage any increase in domestic consumption on the back of rising incomes, and firms capable of moving up the manufacturing value chain to run higher-margin businesses.

 In terms of geopolitics, Sino-US trade tensions have started to encroach on financial markets.
 We expect more US-listed Chinese companies (Chinese ADRs), mainly in the “new economy” sectors, to seek a return-home listing, particularly on the Hong Kong Stock Exchange.
 This may suggest potential improvements in earnings growth and valuations5, which are positive for Hong Kong equity investors.